smart-edge-open/edgeapps/network-functions/core-network/5G/AMF_SMF/README.md

 make install
 ```

-It is require also to have FlexCORE binaries already downloaded.
+It is also required to have FlexCORE binaries already downloaded.

 ### Running the script
 Script takes two parameters - one is the destination path for the image and second is the path to the FlexCORE binaries directory.
 Usage looks like: